d6y/liftmodules-imap-idle/README.md

 # IMAP IDLE Lift Module

-Provides push-like email to be received by Lift web applications, via the [IMAP IDLE](http://en.wikipedia.org/wiki/IMAP_IDLE) feature.
+Provides push-like email: your Lift web application can be notified when email arrives, via the [IMAP IDLE](http://en.wikipedia.org/wiki/IMAP_IDLE) feature.

 ## Using this module